emiltj/NLP_exam_2021/README.md

 To use or reproduce our results you need to adopt the following steps.

 **NOTE:** There may be slight variations depending on the terminal and operating system you use.
 The following example is designed to work using a JupyterNotebook Latex application on UCloud.
+The terminal code should therefore work using a unix-based bash.
 You may also want to create a new virtual environment for this project.

 1. Clone repository
 2. Download data and create virtual environment